-A special interest presents the investigation of the static and uniform susceptibility $\chi=\chi(0,0)$.
+A special interest presents the investigation of the static and uniform susceptibility $\chi = \chi(0,0)$.
 It could be measured as macroscopic susceptibility χ_m [3-9] or indirectly through Knight shift nuclear magnetic resonance (NMR) technique [10, 11] or through specific heat measurements [13-16].
-Also measuring of the temperature T^ of the maximum value of static spin susceptibility is very important [8, 10, 11 and 17-18].
+Also, the measuring of the temperature T^ of the maximum value of static spin susceptibility is very important [8, 10, 11, 17, 18].

-Concerning the experimental results of the hole doped $\text{La}{2-x} \text{Sr}x \text{CuO}{4-y}$ (LSCO) and YBa2C3O{6+x} (YBCO) family parent compounds, one meets difficulties due to the different procedure of sample preparation.
-Since the value of the correlation length ξ of the AF fluctuation is of the range of the interatomic distance, therefore considered strongly correlated many-particle system is very sensitive to some short-range structural disorder, i.e. structural defects such as impurities and vacancies [1].
-In order to obtain intrinsic spin susceptibility of hole doped CuO_2 planes, one has to subtract hole-doping independent part in LSCO [4] and Curie-like (C_g/T) paramagnetic contribution, which characterizes isolated impurities and defects in YBCO compounds [2-5].
+Concerning the experimental results of the hole doped $La{2-x}Sr_xCuO{4-y}$ (LSCO)- and $YBa_2C_3O{6+x}$ (YBCO)-family parent compounds, one meets with difficulties due to the different procedure of sample preparing.
+Since the value of the correlation length ξ of the AF fluctuation is of the range of the interatomic distance, therefore considered strongly correlated many-particle system is very sensitive to some short-range structural disorder, i.e., structural defects such as impurities and vacancies [1].
+In order to obtain intrinsic spin susceptibility of hole doped CuO2 planes, one has to subtract hole-doping independent part in LSCO [4] and Curie-like (C_g/T) paramagnetic contribution, which characterizes isolated impurities and defects in YBCO compounds [2-5].

 The static uniform spin susceptibility was calculated in the framework of the Hubbard [19-24], Heisenberg [25] and t-J [26-28] models.
-There was found qualitative agreement between theoretical and experimental results for temperature and doping dependencies.
+Qualitative agreement between theoretical and experimental results for temperature and doping dependencies was found.
 The self-consistent renormalization theory of spin fluctuations [21] describes well experimental results for the staggered part of the uniform spin susceptibility.

-Among the theoretical investigations aimed at obtaining full form of $\chi(\mathbf{q},\omega)$, one should notice the semiphenomenological Millis-Monien-Pines (MMP) theory [29-33], which was successfully applied for description of many experimental findings.
-Also there are a lot of attempts to obtain $\chi(\mathbf{q},\omega)$ microscopically.
-Very often microscopical findings use either the method of equations of motion for Green functions (GF) [34-38] or Mori's memory function method [39-43].
-Early theoretical efforts were directed to find some universal form or scaling function which connects χ , $\chi{\rm max}$, T^ and vacancy or impurity concentration x [2, 4, 44-46 and 47] for the high-temperature limit.
-Using the Van Hove scenario, some theories were able to qualitatively explain dependencies χ on x and T [23, 49-52].
-Numerical cluster calculations in the framework of t-J or two-band Hubbard model [53-55] had success in obtaining form of the dependencies of the chemical potential μ on hole concentration and T similar to the ones obtained in [56-61].
+Among the theoretical investigations aimed at obtaining full form of $\chi(\mathbf{q}, \omega)$, one should notice the semi-phenomenological Millis-Monien-Pines (MMP) theory [29-33], which was successfully applied for description of many experimental findings.
+Also, there are a lot of attempts to obtain $\chi(\mathbf{q}, \omega)$ microscopically.
+Very often microscopical findings use either the method of equations of motion for Green's functions (GF) [34-38] or Mori's memory function method [39-43].
+Early theoretical efforts were directed to find some universal form or scaling function which connect χ , χ{max} , T^ and vacancy or impurity concentration x [2,4,44-46] and in the high-temperature limit [47].
+Using the Van Hove scenario, some theories were able to qualitatively explain dependencies χ on x and T [23,49-52].
+Numerical cluster calculations in the framework of t - J or two-band Hubbard model [53-55] had success in obtaining form of the dependencies of the chemical potential μ on hole concentration and Tsimilar to the ones obtained in [56-61].

-In the CuO_2 planes of LSCO compounds for low Sr content, carriers are holes, while for large x they are electrons [7].
-It was confirmed with corresponding change of Hall coefficient sign from positive to negative one and with the doping evolution of the Fermi surface form [1,62], as also was obtained from ARPES experiments [58-61] and ED calculations [53-55].
+In the CuO2 planes of LSCO compounds for low Sr content, carriers are holes, while for large x they are electrons [7].
+It was confirmed by corresponding change of Hall coefficient sign from positive to the negative one and by the doping evolution of the Fermi surface form [1, 62], as also was obtained from ARPES experiments [58-61] and ED calculations [53-55].

-In the proposition that the chemical potential is close to the Van Hove singularity in the quasiparticle DOS, a lot of different DOS models were considered [23, 48-52].
-There was obtained satisfactory description of the experimental results of the temperature dependence macroscopic spin susceptibility [48, 23] or Knight shift [49, 51, 26].
+In the proposition that the chemical potential is close to the Van Hove singularity in the quasiparticle DOS, a lot of different DOS models were considered [23,48-52].
+There was obtained satisfactory description of the experimental results of the temperature dependence macroscopic spin susceptibility [23,48] or Knight shift [26,49,51].